Rookout/docs/docs/dotnet-setup.md

 ## Packaging Sources

-Unlike Node and Python applications, most dotnet applications do not include their source code within the library distribution.
-This prevents Rookout from verifying the source files have not changed between what the user sees and the production and will trigger a warning.

 To make sure you are collecting data from the source line where you have set the breakpoint, include your source files within your library.

 ```xml